cwyse/wysechoice-wiki/home/network_applications.md

 Use pgadmin4, load a view with the desired plants, and export the data as a CSV file.
 In gLabels, select Objects->Mail Merge, and import the CSV file.

-Load the PlantLabels template, which was merge fields included.
+Load the [PlantLabels template](/plantlabels.glabels), which has merge fields included.
 Merge fields are in the format "${merge-field}", where the merge field value is the column header of the CSV file.
 Select File->Print, and Print To File, to output the labels to a PDF file.

 Convert the PDF file into multiple PNG images:
 ```
 convert output.pdf -crop 520x128 -negate -threshold 0 -negate labels_%d.png
 ```

+> **Update:**
+Use the [labelgen.py](/labelgen.py) command to read the database, run the mailmerge, and create the label images.
+Parameters must be configured within the file.
+{.is-info}

 #### GIMP
 Start GIMP and open the PDF from the last step.
 Use the default import settings.